 Orange/Blue Line: At the Farragut West stop, exit towards 17th Street.
 Walk one short block east (in the same direction as the escalator leading to street level).
 Turn left (north) on 17th Street.
 Walk 3.5 blocks.
 The National Geographic Society will be on the right side of the street.

 Street parking is available, although limited.
 There are nearby parking garages accessible.

 For additional accessibility and parking information, please click here.

 Contact the Society for information about the Regeneron Science Talent Search competition.

-For information about the National Geographic Society, visit their website or call 202-857-7588.
+For information about National Geographic Society, visit their website.

 Members of the media should contact Gayle Kansagor for more information.